Kseen715/mcloud-scraper/README.md

 This is proof-of-concept project, that theoretically should "mine" public cloud links from the internet for further investigation.

+Script will try to find all possible combinations of the link and check if it is valid.
+If link is valid, it will be saved to the output file.

+Current state of the process will be displayed in the console and saved to the state file.
+If you want to stop the process, just press ```Ctrl+C``` and wait for the process to stop.

 ## Usage

 Script written for Python 3.12, but should work on other versions.